 The Aarti ritual of the Goddess Vaishnavi is performed twice a day, early morning at sunrise and during evenings at sunset.
 It usually takes two hours for the Aarti to be completed, during this period the premises are closed for the pilgrims.
 Only the Pujaris, Sahayaks are permitted in the cave when the Aarti is being performed.
 Whole shrine echoes with the holy sound of chanting Mantras by the Pujaris accompanied by uttering 108 names of Durga-Ma.
 Pujaris chant the Pratigyaa Sankalp and they pledge to worship Maha Saraswati, Mata Maha Kali, and Maha Lakshmi Vaishno Mata.

 At Katra, Yatri Niwas managed by the Shrine Board, Rest Houses maintained by the Jammu and Kashmir Tourism Department are available at Adhkawari, Sanjichhat, and Darbar.
-Dharamshala, run by various organizations offer reasonable accommodation to the pilgrims.
+Dharamshala, run by various organizations offers reasonable accommodation to the pilgrims.
 Free accommodation is also available.

 Mode of Transport